mathtimm/SPOCK_v2/examples/tutorials/notebooks/tutorials_spockplot.md

 <div class="alert alert-info">

-**Note:** It can happen hat *SPOCK* does not find light curve for a target, so the coverage appears null when it's not.
+**Note:** It can happen that *SPOCK* does not find light curve for a target, so the coverage appears null when it's not.
 This bug will be solved shortly.

 </div>